CodeKommissar/The-WebDev-Blog/content/the_command_line/first_steps.md

 ### Quiz

-Solve the quiz that correspond this page and then move into the exercises.
+Solve the quiz that correspond to this page and then move into the exercises.

 {{% button href="http://lrodriguez.me/The_WebDev_Blog_Quizzes/The_Command_Line/Quiz_Number_1/index.html" icon="fa fa-share" icon-position="right" %}}Go to Quiz{{% /button %}}